gumaerc-testorg/sts.427-spring-2015/content/pages/readings.md

 Plum, William R. _The Military Telegraph during the Civil War in the United States_.
 Vol. 2.
 Ayer Company Publishers, 1974.
 ISBN: 9780405060533.

 Bates, David Homer. _Lincoln in the Telegraph Office: Recollections of the United States Military Telegraph Corps during the Civil War_.
-University of Nebraska Press, 1995. \[Preview with [Google Books](http://books.google.com/books?id=ozZu1hIt_OgC&pg=PAfrontcover)\]
+University of Nebraska Press, 1995. \[Preview with {{% resource_link "00da4240-fc83-44c9-9337-edb1d4fb82c3" "Google Books" %}}\]

 *   Bates served in the War Department telegraph office.